Joining and Managing Digital Communities and Online Groups

 Do you know of a digital community or online group that you would like to see added to the Online Heritage Community Directory?
 Contact us using the email provided below with the details.

-Which groups should I join?
+Which digital communities and online groups should I join?

 How to join a group